 The Best Way to Replace Missing Teeth

-The trusted Columbia, TN dentists at Beck Dental Care have been saving smiles for more than 40 years.
+The trusted Columbia, TN dentists at Beck Dental Care of Columbia have been saving smiles for more than 40 years.
 Dental implants are one of the most effective tools we have to replace missing teeth and help you keep a healthy and beautiful smile.
-Our experienced dental team can even perform the entire implant procedure from start to finish right here in our office.
-We can also place new, working teeth the same day we place your implants!
+Our experienced dental team can even perform the entire implant procedure from start to finish right here in our dental office.
+We can also place new, working teeth the same day we place your implants in some cases!

-Call Beck Dental Care at (931) 388-8452 today to schedule your appointment for dental implants in Columbia, TN.
+Call Beck Dental Care of Columbia today to schedule your appointment for dental implants in Columbia, TN.
 We can offer dental sedation to make sure you stay calm, comfortable, and relaxed during your implant procedure.

 What Are Dental Implants?

 A dental implant actually consists of three parts: an implant, an abutment and a tooth restoration.
 The implant replicates the root of a tooth.
 Once surgically embedded in your jaw, it begins to integrate with the surrounding bone.
 After a few months of healing, we’ll attach the abutment and the appropriate restoration.
 When finished, the entire implant is a perfect substitute for a missing tooth.

 If you’re looking for a permanent and natural-looking solution for your tooth loss, dental implants are the way to go.
 Compared to every other replacement, they last longer, look better, and provide an overall better solution.

 You may have heard about dental implants, but because they are a newer technology, you may not completely know or understand the process.
 While many dentists outsource for the placement of dental implants, Dr. Victor Beck, Jr. performs dental implant surgery in-house to provide you with quality and convenient care.
 His experience and training make the success rate of his dental implants incredibly high.
 Keep reading to learn more about dental implants in Columbia and their placement process.